 Built using an IPS panel for fantastic color accuracy, this BenQ monitor has a 4ms response time, so it can handle gaming sessions as well as high-detail work.
 It also features BenQ’s Eye-Care technology for reduced blue light and flickering, making it more comfortable to use over longer periods.

-If the price tag is a little rich or you think the resolution is overkill, there is a substantially cheaperalso available, with all of the same specifications and features otherwise.
+If the price tag of theis a little rich or you think the resolution is overkill, there is a substantially cheaper also available, with all of the same specifications and features otherwise.

-If you are looking for a pin-sharp 4K display, the Dell Ultrasharp U2720Q is one of our top-rated options.
+If you are looking for a pin-sharp 4K display, the Dell Ultrasharp U2720Q is one of our top-rated options for the best 4k monitors.
 It packs a 3,840 x 2,160 resolution into a 27-inch screen, giving you an unbelievably sharp picture.

 It excels in other areas, too.
 Its 1,300:1 contrast ratio is fantastic, giving you deep blacks that never feel lackluster or washed out.
 The panel uses IPS technology for top-notch viewing angles and color reproduction.
 And speaking of color, Dell’s display hits 99% of the sRGB gamut and 95% of the P3 wide color gamut that Apple uses in its own screens.